Beeston family gets £3,500 bill for Arcane Empires game

 George Holmer, from Beeston, said his son Edwin, 11, "bought gold" in the Arcane Empires game after working out his parents' iTunes account password.

 The account was linked to a credit card. iTunes has since refunded the money.

 The Office of Fair Trading (OFT) has confirmed it is investigating web and phone games aimed at children.

 Mr Holmer said: "It took about three days for the transactions to appear on my online bank statement and there were literally hundreds of them.

-"I don't think he realised it was costing money and even if he did that wasn't his focus - he was playing a game and having lots of fun."'No control'
+"I don't think he realised it was costing money and even if he did that wasn't his focus - he was playing a game and having lots of fun."